awslabs/kubeflow-manifests/docs/deployment/cognito/README.md

     1. The App client id, found in Cognito App clients.
     1. The custom user pool domain (e.g. `auth.platform.example.com`), found in the Cognito domain name.
     1. The ARN of the certificate from the Certificate Manager in the region where your platform (for the subdomain) in the region where your platform is running.
+    1. signOutURL is the domain which you provided as the Sign out URL(s).
     1. CognitoLogoutURL is comprised of your CognitoUserPoolDomain, CognitoAppClientId, and your domain which you provided as the Sign out URL(s).
     1. Export the values:
         1.